MichalStrehovsky/sizoscope/README.md

 ## Root analysis

-ℹ️ NOTE: Root analysis is only supported starting in .NET 8 Preview 4.
+ℹ️ NOTE: Root analysis is only supported starting in .NET 8.
 The MSTAT files generated with older SDKs don't have the necessary information.

 The main window and the diff window will show you what is in the binary, but not _why_ it's in the binary.
 Double-clicking a node in the main window or diff window will open a root analysis window.
 This will try to explain _why_ something was included.